Les Misérables

 Manchester Concert Cast, 2010 (First Night, 2CDs) 2 out of 5 stars (2 / 5) Here’s a live recording of a concert that was presented at the Palace Theatre in Manchester, England on December 12, 2009 — but the album was released in 2010, hence the date on the packaging.
 With new orchestrations that were first introduced in 2006, the concert was intended to commemorate 25 years of Les Misérables in English; it should not be confused with the 25th anniversary concert that starred Alfie Boe, Norm Lewis, Nick Jonas, Lea Salonga, et al., separately available on video but not in the form of an audio-only cast album.
 (Some would say there are more recordings of Les Miz than necessary, and that a few of them are confusingly labeled.)
 The cast here is headed by John-Owen Jones as Valjean, Earl Carpenter as Javert, and Madalena Alberto as Fantine, with Gareth Gates as Marius, Katie Hall as Cosette, Jon Robyns as Enjolras, Rosalind James as Eponine, Katie Hall as Cosette, and Ashley Artus and Lynne Wilmot as the Thénardiers.
 All of the performances are fine if not especially distinctive, perhaps with the exception of Alberto; she brings to “I Dreamed a Dream” a sweet-yet-strong tone that allows her to communicate the emotional power of the song without sounding unpleasant when she gets to the high-belt sections of it.
 New orchestrations by Stephen Metcalfe and Chris Jahnke do not sound significantly different from the originals, so one might question the point behind them. — M.P.

-Film Soundtrack, 2012 (Republic Records, 2CDs) 1 out of 5 stars (1 / 5) A box-office hit, the film version of Les Misérables earned some critical praise for director Tom Hooper’s big-screen adaptation of the musical in a way that made for somewhat clearer storytelling and more effective drama than the original stage production had to offer, yet the film and its soundtrack album must be regarded as a failure in that at least two of the stars are seriously over-parted from a vocal standpoint.
-Hugh Jackman began his career in musical theater, and he had great success in that sphere in such roles as Curly in Oklahoma! and Peter Allen in The Boy From Oz, but it turned out that his voice is just not right for Jean Valjean in Les Mis in terms of timbre, power, or technique, often exhibiting a buzz-saw quality and a significant wobble.
+Film Soundtrack, 2012 (Republic Records, 2CDs) 1 out of 5 stars (1 / 5) A box-office hit, the film version of Les Misérables earned some critical praise for director Tom Hooper’s big-screen adaptation of the musical in a way that made for somewhat clearer storytelling and more effective drama than the original stage production had to offer, yet both the movie and its soundtrack album must be regarded as failures in that at least two of the stars are seriously over-parted from a vocal standpoint.
+Hugh Jackman began his career in musical theater, and he had great success in that sphere in such roles as Curly in Oklahoma! and Peter Allen in The Boy From Oz, but it turned out that his voice is just not right for Jean Valjean in Les Mis in terms of timbre, range, or technique, often exhibiting a buzz-saw quality and a significant wobble.
 Even more of a trial to hear is Russell Crowe, who as Javert sounds like exactly what he is: a movie star with lots of screen presence but almost no singing experience or ability.
-Vocal honors for the film go to Anne Hathaway as Fantine and Samantha Barks as Eponine, who respectively offer moving performances of “I Dreamed a Dream” and “On My Own.”
+Vocal honors go to Anne Hathaway as Fantine and Samantha Barks as Eponine, who respectively offer moving performances of “I Dreamed a Dream” and “On My Own.”
 Aaron Tveit, from Broadway, brings a strong baritenor to Enjolras, and Eddie Redmayne as Marius sings surprisingly well considering that he, too, was not previously known as a vocalist, but Amanda Seyfried’s soprano sounds wispy and fluttery in Cosette’s music.
-Sacha Baron Cohen is fun as Thénardier, and as his wife, Helena Bonham Carter is not woefully miscast as she was in the film of Sweeney Todd.
+Sacha Baron Cohen is fun as Thénardier, and as his wife, Helena Bonham Carter is far more happily cast than she was in the film of Sweeney Todd.
 Note: When this movie was released, much was made of the fact that a very large percentage of the singing in it was performed live during filming, which presumably was a further handicap for Jackman and Crowe in particular. — M.P.